How to start a cinema

 What catering can do for your venue

 Operationally, catering is one of the most difficult businesses to run.
-Both the raw materials and the end product are highly perishable and can be subject to daily price fluctuations; demand is subject to strong seasonality effects with the day, week, month and year.
-Production techniques can be highly skilled and good service requires articulate and talented people yet catering is one of the worst paid industries in the world and has a very high level of employment turnover.
+Both the raw materials and the end product are highly perishable and can be subject to daily price fluctuations; demand is subject to seasonality effects within the day, week, month and year.
+Production techniques can be highly skilled and good service requires articulate and talented people, but catering is one of the worst paid industries in the world and has a very high level of turnover.
 Above all, food is one of the most intimate and emotive subjects of conversation around.
 Everyone has an opinion and will certainly feel entitled to voice it if they are eating in your restaurant.

 For these reasons and others, many establishments opt to subcontract a specialist to run their catering operations.
-The advantages and disadvantages of these arrangements are discussed in Chapter 11.
+The advantages and disadvantages of these arrangements are discussed in Chapter 11: Operational Matters.
 Having said all this, catering and bar facilities can make a very significant contribution in a number of ways to your venue:

 Differentiation from other venues

-Bars and restaurants are another opportunity to make your venue distinctive from your competitors’.
-Many would argue that it is almost a commercial imperative to offer audiences some kind of refreshment before, during and after the ‘main event’.
-The style of operation, ambience, good food, a range of interesting refreshments can all make a contribution to the overall product offering to your audiences.
-The food and drink available coupled with a pleasant ambience will often be the reason why your audiences choose your venue over that of your competitors.
+Bars and restaurants are another opportunity to make your venue stand out from the competition.
+Many would argue that it is almost a commercial imperative to offer audiences some kind of refreshment before, during and after films.
+The style of operation, ambience, good food, and a range of interesting drinks can all make a contribution to the overall product offering to your audiences.
+The food and drink available, coupled with a pleasant ambience, will often be the reason why your audiences choose your venue over that of your competitors.

 Enhancing customer experience